algogz/questions/q/acloud-saa-test1.md

 ### Question 12:

+Your three AWS accounts (A, B and C) share data.
+In an attempt to maximize performance between the accounts, you place all the instances for these accounts in 'eu-west-1b'.
+During testing, you find almost no transfer latency between accounts A and B, but significant latency between accounts B and C, and accounts C and A. Which of the following possibilities is the most likely source of the problem?

 - A. The names of the AZs are randomly applied, so 'eu-west-1b' is not the same location for all three accounts
 - B. You have incorrectly configured the cross account authentication policies in account C adding latency to those instances.